mulesoft-assets/template-wday2sap-worker-aggregation/README.md

 ### Gather Data Flow
-Mainly consisting of two calls (Queries) to Workday and SalesForce and storing each response on the Invocation Variable named *workersFromWorkday* or *usersFromSalesforce* accordingly.
+Mainly consisting of two calls (Queries) to Workday and SAP and storing each response on the Invocation Variable named *workersFromWorkday* or *employeesFromSap* accordingly.

 ### Aggregation Flow
-[Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for aggregating the results from the two SalesForce Org Users.
+[Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for aggregating the results from the two SAP Org employees.
 Criteria and format applied:
-+ Transformer receives a Mule Message with the two Invocation variables *workersFromWorkday* and *usersFromSalesforce* to result in List of Maps with keys: **Name**, **Email**, **IDInWorkday**, **WorkerNameInWorkday**, **IDInSalesforce** and
++ Transformer receives a Mule Message with the two Invocation variables *workersFromWorkday* and *employeesFromSap* to result in List of Maps with keys: **Name**, **Email**, **IDInWorkday**, **WorkerNameInWorkday**, **IDInSalesforce** and
 **UserNameInSalesforce**.
-+ Workers and Users will be matched by mail, that is to say, a record in Workday and Salesforce organisations with same mail is considered the same worker (user).
++ Workers and Users will be matched by mail, that is to say, a record in Workday and SAP organisations with same mail is considered the same worker (user).

 ### Format Output Flow
 + [Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for sorting the list of users in the following order:

 1. Workers only in Workday
-2. Users only in Salesforce
+2. Employees only in SAP
-3. Workers and Users in both Workday and Salesforce
+3. Workers and Employees in both Workday and SAP

 All records ordered alphabetically by mail within each category.
 If you want to change this order then the *compare* method should be modified.